blizzhackers/kolbot-SoloPlay/README.md

 - **SCCNL-PAL** would make a softcore classic nonladder paladin
 - **HCCNL-SORC** would make a hardcore classic nonladder sorceress

+## Extras
+- Navigate to libs\SoloLeveling\Tools\Developer.js for extra options
+- Developer.js includes options such as:
+  - logging equipped items
+  - Turning on/off the overlay
+  - Options to fillAccount for Socketmule/Bumper

 ## Discord
-**Big shout-out to Xcon for setting up this discord channel** https://discord.gg/5pjTC2zH6N
+**Big shout-out to Xcon for setting up this discord channel**
+- If you have any questions please join me on my discord https://discord.gg/5pjTC2zH6N

 ## Contributing